 As for the other networks that I haven’t yet had success with or haven’t tried, once I do get the adequate success and proof that I know what to do with them, I’ll make tutorials for them as well!

-Remember, PPC is a very risky world.
+Remember, the pay per click affiliate marketing is a very risky world.
 So:

 1) First re-read those pros and cons above about PPC.